 - Equifax - an outdated Apache Open Source code provided hackers easy access to millions of customers' records

-- CCleaner - Hackers took advantage of a security weakness to plant their malware into the base download of CCleaner, causing millions of computers to become infected
+- CCleaner - Hackers took advantage of a cyber security weakness to plant their malware into the base download of CCleaner, causing millions of computers to become infected

 - Yahoo! - Not once, but twice.
 The first breach involved over 500 million user accounts being compromised, followed subsequently by another report that over one billion Yahoo! accounts were stolen.
 This primarily was due to lax security policies.